-This grilled chicken kabobs recipe is made with pesto-marinated chicken and colorful vegetables of your choice.
+This Pesto Marinated Chicken Kabob recipe is made with pesto-marinated chicken and colorful vegetables of your choice.
 These are all threaded onto skewers and grilled to perfection.
-A simple dinner that can also be baked in the oven!
+A simple Mediterranean Chicken dinner that can also be baked in the oven!

-These Mediterranean chicken shish kabobs are so tender, juicy, and flavorful that you’ll never want to make them any other way!
-The chicken is marinated in a classic Italian basil pesto, I use this one, then grilled over an open flame until the chicken, and the vegetables are slightly charred.
+The chicken is marinated in a classic Homemade Basil Pesto, then grilled over an open flame until the chicken, and the vegetables are slightly charred.
 The result is a chicken kabob that is bursting with flavor and is sure to be a hit at your next cookout.
+You may want to try other pesto variations like the Pistachio Pesto on this chicken.

 Jump to: